wso2/docs-apk/en/docs/setup/deployment/apk-as-gateway-in-apim-deployment-patterns-vm.md

 ### Overview

-In this approach, the APK Data Plane is deployed in a Kubernetes cluster, and the APIM is in a Virtual Machine.
+In this approach, the Kubernetes Gateway Data Plane is deployed in a Kubernetes cluster, and the APIM is in a Virtual Machine.
 In this pattern, the APK Data Plane will have visibility over all namespaces (or a predefined set of namespaces) in the cluster

 [![ap_cp_to_dp_vms](../../assets/img/deployment-patterns/vm--cp-dp.png)](../../assets/img/deployment-patterns/vm--cp-dp.png)